nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![executing command](DG_Diagrams/DescFavCommand/descFavInternal.png)

 #### Design Considerations
-The main aim here is to change the description of a particular command in the list of favourites.<br>
+The main aim here is to change the description of a particular command in the list of favourites.

-Aspect: How index and description are verified.
+#####Aspect: How index and description are verified.
 * **Alternative 1 (current choice):** Perform checks on the validity of index and description at intermediate steps
     + Pros: The checks specific to `FavList` and `Fav` will be performed in those classes and all these methods will be called in the main `DescFavCommand#executeCommand()` thus reducing coupling.